Christ Church St Laurence: Music

 The High Mass choir sings on Sunday mornings and major feast days and the Evensong choir on Sunday evenings.
 Additional choir events include carol services for Advent and Epiphany, and an orchestral Mass on the anniversary of the church's dedication in September.
 Though the choirs are mainly voluntary, between four and eight choral scholars, who are students or early-career musicians, are paid a stipend.
 At the Sung Eucharist on Sundays the congregation sings the ordinary, using a variety of musical settings, including some written specially for this service.
 At all services, hymns are taken from the New English Hymnal.

 The director of music is Sam Allchurch, who studied at the University of Cambridge with Geoffrey Webber and Stephen Layton as a Gates Cambridge Scholar, funded by the Bill and Melinda Gates Foundation.
 Sam Allchurch is also music director of the Sydney Chamber Choir and associate artistic director of the Gondwana Choirs.
-The choir's assistant conductor is Amber Johnson.
+The choir's assistant conductor is Toby Wong.
 The organist is David Tagg.

 The choir is committed to new music by Australian composers and has commissioned liturgical works from Brooke Shelley (Viri Galilaei, 2021), Fiona Loader (Angelus ad virginem, 2020), Joseph Twist (Missa brevis, 2020), Oscar Smith (St Laurence Service, 2020) and William Yaxley (Mass for St Laurence, 2019).

 Apart from its role in liturgy, the choir regularly gives concerts.
-In recent years, performances have included Bach's St John Passion (2022), Handel's Messiah (2021), Charpentier's Te Deum and Vivaldi's Gloria (2019), Buxtehude's Membra Jesu nostri (2018) and Bach's Mass in B minor (2017).
+In recent years, performances have included Monteverdi's Vespers (2025), Bach's St John Passion (2023 & 2022), Handel's Messiah (2021), Charpentier's Te Deum and Vivaldi's Gloria (2019), Buxtehude's Membra Jesu nostri (2018) and Bach's Mass in B minor (2017).

 Concerts and the orchestral Mass are accompanied by the church's ensemble-in-residence, the Muffat Collective, a period instrument quartet, augmented by other professional musicians.
 The Collective also gives several concerts annually at the church.
 Other instrumental and vocal concerts are occasionally held in the church.